alejandroclose/lostragosv3/README.md

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.

-The blog posts are stored in `/_posts` as Markdown files with front matter support.
-Adding a new Markdown file in there will create a new blog post.
+The blog recipes are stored in `/_recipes` as Markdown files with front matter support.
+Adding a new Markdown file in there will create a new blog recipe.

-To create the blog posts we use [`remark`](https://github.com/remarkjs/remark) and [`remark-html`](https://github.com/remarkjs/remark-html) to convert the Markdown files into an HTML string, and then send it down as a prop to the page.
-The metadata of every post is handled by [`gray-matter`](https://github.com/jonschlinkert/gray-matter) and also sent in props to the page.
+To create the blog recipes we use [`remark`](https://github.com/remarkjs/remark) and [`remark-html`](https://github.com/remarkjs/remark-html) to convert the Markdown files into an HTML string, and then send it down as a prop to the page.
+The metadata of every recipe is handled by [`gray-matter`](https://github.com/jonschlinkert/gray-matter) and also sent in props to the page.

 ## Demo